Models for elementary particles under a unified framework without making use of gauge symmetry: Spinors in an abstract notation

 \subsection{Basic properties of four-component vectors}

-In this section, we recall basic properties of four-component vectors as special cases of spinors \cite{Penrose-book,Corson,CM-book}.
+In this section, we recall basic properties of four-component vectors given in the theory of spinors \cite{Penrose-book,Corson,CM-book}.
 We use the ordinary notation in this section and will discuss the abstract notation in the next section.

-A basic point is a one-to-one mapping between a direct-product space $\WW \otimes\ov\WW$ and a four-dimensional space denote by $\VV$.
-The mapping is given by the EW-symbols, denoted by $\sigma^{\mu AB'}$, with $\mu =0,1,2,3$, which are invariant under SL(2,C) transformations.
-An often-used set of explicit expressions for these symbols is given by